 ModPageSpeed 2.0 now works with ASP.NET Core

 ModPageSpeed 2.0 has been nginx-only until now.
-The nginx interceptor does zero-copy cache serving, 103 Early Hints, and sub-millisecond variant selection.
-It is the fastest integration we have.
-But it requires nginx.
+The nginx interceptor does zero-copy cache serving, 103 Early Hints, and sub-millisecond variant selection — but it requires nginx.

 using WeAmp.PageSpeed.AspNetCore;